 We love Reese’s anytime of year – Reese’s pieces, Reese’s minis, and, of course, the canonical Reese’s Trees.
 This wonderful combination of chocolate and peanut butter pairs well with a jammy red like Cabernet Sauvignon with dark fruit flavors and notes of cocoa.

 Chocolate dipped pretzels with holiday sprinkles are a perfect holiday happy hour treat.
 Enjoy these salty-sweet snacks with slightly sweet white wine like Gewürztraminer or a bold red wine with notes of baking spice like Zinfandel.

 Spinning the dreidel is always more fun when there’s candy on the line.
 Enjoy your dreidel gummies with a light-bodied red like Beaujolais.

 A staple of holiday candy trays, semi-sweet nonpareils pair well with a bold red wine like Cabernet Sauvignon or jammy Zinfandel.

 13. Christmas Wreath Gummies

 Did you know that these classic red, green, and white, gummies are actually wild cherry, green apple, and strawberry banana flavored?
 Shocking, we know.
 In any event, these gummies are sweet, so you’ll want a sweet white wine like Moscato to go with them.

 14. Winter Oreos

 It turns out that Winter Oreos – you know, the kind with the red filling? – taste like regular Oreos, and that is just fine by us.
 Enjoy your season Oreos with Pinot Noir or an oak-aged Barolo.
 White wine lovers can also go with a Riesling.
-Alternatively, sources say that sherry makes a surprisingly good pairing for Oreos.

 15. Reindeer Corn